software-architects/software-architects-website/content/blog/2014/02/25/ALM-Days-Unit-Testing-with-Stubs-Shims-and-MS-Fakes.md

 permalink: /blog/2014/02/25/ALM-Days-Unit-Testing-with-Stubs-Shims-and-MS-Fakes
 ---

 <p>At <a href="http://alm-days.de/" target="_blank">ALM Days</a> my second talk is about unit testing with <a href="http://msdn.microsoft.com/en-us/library/hh549175.aspx" target="_blank">Microsoft Fakes</a>, Stubs, and Shims.
 Here is the sample that I am going to use.</p><p class="showcase">A reference implementation of the sample can be found on <a href="https://github.com/rstropek/Samples/tree/master/SudokuBoard" target="_blank">GitHub</a>.
 During the session coding will be live.
 Therefore it is likely that the sample shown in the session is not 100% identical with the reference implementation on GitHub.</p><h2>Sample 1: Integration Tests</h2><p>My sample contains a class <a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/BoardStreamRepository.cs"><em>BoardStreamRepository</em></a>.
 It can handle any kind of stream and uses the interface <a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/IStreamManager.cs"><em>IStreamManager</em></a> to get it.
 The sample project contains two implementations of this interface: One for local files (<a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/FileStreamManager.cs"><em>FileStreamManager</em></a>) and one for Windows Azure Blob Storage (<a href="https://github.com/rstropek/Samples/blob/master/SudokuBoard/Samples.Sudoku/CloudBlobStreamManager.cs"><em>CloudBlobStreamManager</em></a>).
-You could write integration tests for both classes:</p>{% highlight javascript %}namespace Samples.Sudoku.Test
+You could write integration tests for both classes:</p>{% highlight c# %}namespace Samples.Sudoku.Test
 {
     using Microsoft.VisualStudio.TestTools.UnitTesting;
     using System.IO;